Anbehner/Android-Project/docs/_posts/2017-04-21-Introduction-about_Team-HackSlash.md

 ---
 # HackSlash

 We welcome you to our team's blog.
-Here we describe the essential informations about our Team, Reponsibilities, Project, Motiviation etc.,
+Here we describe the informations about our Team, Reponsibilities, Project, Motiviation etc.,

 ## Introduction about our project: